Psychopaths, Sociopaths, Narcissists in Fiction

 The main trait of a narcissist is pathological insecurity.
 Everything else about behaviour derives from that, in combination with your temperament, your ‘wiring’, and your environment.

 Narcissists have little access to their own interior world.
 They fail to understand their own emotions, so can’t understand emotions in others.
-This isn’t an all-or-nothing thing: Narcissists can feel emotion, but when they can, this will be focused on themselves, all about how they themselves feel rather than those around them.
+This isn’t an all-or-nothing thing: Narcissists can feel emotion, but when they can, this will be focused on themselves, all about how they themselves feel rather than how others around them feel.

 NARCISSISTIC SCHEMAs